by Libbylawrence

 Artemis gasped.
 “You’re from the future?!”

-“Correct, Aunt Donna,” he replied.
-“Only, rather than saying I come from the future, let us say the future belongs to me — to Lord Chaos.”
+“Correct, Auntie Donna,” he replied.
+“Only, rather than saying I come from the future, let us say the future belongs to me — to Lord Chaos!”

-“You do have a masculine version of Diana’s features,” noted Hippolyta, “yet what madness do you speak of?”
+“You do have a masculine version of Diana’s features,” noted Hippolyta, “yet of what madness do you speak?”

 “Diana will give birth to you?”
 Artemis questioned.
 “You’re her future son?
 She is just a baby now.
 She was returned to her infant state after the Crisis.”

 Lord Chaos sneered in disdain.
 “The Crisis!
 The Crisis!
 It was that insanity that caused me such trouble.
 I fully expected to find my mother as an adult and my birth occurring at a specific time.
 Yet the Crisis ruined all!
 Mother vanished.
-The man I believed fathered me vanished.
-My very birth became problematic.
-Thus I realized in some timelines I was born, while in others Diana died, became an infant, or only became Wonder Woman much later.
-Thus I journeyed back to one possible timeline to make certain my birth occurred as it had in the history I knew.
-That history led to my conquest of the world.
-I found this world and freed the Seeds.
-The Titans had abandoned them in their rejoicing over being allied with their own children, the Olympians.”
+Steve Trevor — the man I believed to have fathered me — vanished as well. (*) My very birth became problematic.
+I realized that in some timelines I was born, while in others Diana died, became an infant, or only became Wonder Woman much later.
+Thus I journeyed back to one possible timeline to make certain my birth would still occur as it had in the history I knew, for that history would lead to my conquest of our world.
+Then I found this planet and freed the Titan Seeds for my own uses.
+The Titans had created this new generation of Seeds for warfare, but had abandoned and forgotten them just as quickly as they rejoiced over being reconciled with their own children, the Olympians.” (*)

-“Indeed!” said Chaos.
+“Indeed, you have said it!” laughed Chaos.
 “I seek to make her life follow a path of my choosing.
 Since she did not give birth to me in this one timeline, I shall still benefit from her.”

 “You will not harm my child,” vowed Hippolyta.